Axway/amplify-central/content/en/docs/mesh_management/discover-apis-and-services.md

 The Environment resource is a representation of your Kubernetes cluster.
 In order for resources to be discovered, the agents must be connected to an Environment and a K8SCluster.

-If you previously followed [Deploy the service mesh and Amplify Istio Agents](/docs/mesh_management/add_env/#deploy-the-service-mesh-and-axway-mesh-agents), then the ADA and RDA will already be configured with your selected Environment and K8SCluster, and you can skip to [Configure the API Discovery Agent](#configure-the-api-discovery-agent).
+If you previously followed [Deploy your agents](docs/mesh_management/deploy-your-agents-with-the-axway-cli/), then the ADA and RDA will already be configured with your selected Environment and K8SCluster, and you can skip to [Configure the API Discovery Agent](#configure-the-api-discovery-agent).

 If you do not have the ADA and RDA configured, or if you would like the agents to use a different Environment, follow the steps below: